PacificNt/Financial-Insights-from-Bank-Statement/README.md

-- VII.
-Monthly Spending on 'Groceries & Toiletries'
+- 7. Monthly Spending on 'Groceries & Toiletries'.